strblr/react-stored/README.md

 # react-stored
-The power and simplicity of `useState`, but with persistence across browser sessions, global sync'd access without context, speed and memory optimisation, anti-ill form checks, and other cool stuff.
+The power and simplicity of `useState`, but with persistence across browser sessions, global sync'd access without context, speed and memory optimization, anti-ill form checks, and other cool stuff.

 Ever dreamed of such of feature but couldn't come up with a 100% clean and satisfying solution ?
 Well, this package is for you.